y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

 Subsequent editions, fascicles
 ==============================
-So we've chosen MMIX, the path towards the future, now what?
+So we've chosen to explore MMIX, the forward looking ISA of TAOCP, now what?
 The dilemma we face is that the next edition has not been released yet.
 The most recent edition, V1 3e, has all of the questions and answers still written with MIX.

 .. image:: https://lh3.googleusercontent.com/pw/ACtC-3cuRVuJCUSUugDBBPjEjvV-g4h9rh4NuHipmWhjvJbgS3zKZGBYrkea6kFi6MYL6-gC-mmhqHvCIB6FMcG6fHf_wzLQ3FSggliRMHXReoaJXcB4XEkEYYUFVJ-tzUwnb0Htv9v26hcMSSMf6vrfC46HXQ=w683-h459-no
    :alt: The three required books for MMIX